Isle of Arran Nursery School in Gambia Project

 Maurice Deighton the owner of Seal Shore camping has just returned from 19 weeks in The Gambia where he has been overseeing the building of a new nursery school in an area called Sukuta.

 Their is a donation jar in the campsite which has helped to raise funds for the project.
 All non refundable deposits are put there.
+Watch a video from 2017 of what we have done so far.

 How long have you been going to Gambia?